arshad1526/infrashield-landing/README.md

-# infrashield-landing
+# InfraShield Landing Page
-InfraShield corporate one-page site
+This is the official one-page site for InfraShield's Linux support services.
+Hosted via GitHub Pages.